denv3rr/clear/docs/architecture.md

 - Web UI and CLI render the same view-model payloads.
 - API is modularized by domain (routers) and shares auth dependencies.
 - Design system is tokenized and components are reusable across pages.
+- Analytics renderers should live in dedicated view modules (e.g., patterns/risk/regime) rather than monolithic toolkits.
+- Diagnostics and system info should be sourced from shared modules (SystemHost, DbClientStore, feed registry) to avoid drift.

 ## API Layout
 - `web_api/routes/*` contains domain routers (trackers, intel, clients, reports, settings, tools).